sharetribe/flex-docs/src/docs/references/page-schema/index.md

 ---
-title: Page schema
+title: Page asset schema
-slug: page-schema
+slug: page-asset-schema
 updated: 2023-02-15
 category: references
 ingress:
-  Reference documentation providing information on the page schema.
+  Reference documentation providing information on the page asset schema.
 published: true
 ---

-## What is a page schema
+## What is a page asset schema

-Page [assets](/references/assets/) in Flex have a structure that is defined by the page schema.
-The Flex page schema is based on [JSON schema](https://json-schema.org/).
+Page [assets](/references/assets/) in Flex have a structure that is defined by the page asset schema.
+The Flex page asset schema is based on [JSON schema](https://json-schema.org/).

 If you are not familiar with the JSON schema, you can learn more in the